Uncork the Secrets of Port Wine: Varietals, History, Tasting Notes, and Ideal Pairings

-The Port is the most famous and appreciated fortified wine in the world and is also the one with the most ancient history.
+Port wine is the most well-known and popular fortified wine in the world, and it also has the longest history.

 But what’s special about this sweet wine?

 But then what happens?
-The grapes are harvested, squeezed and ferment like a normal wine, only that at a certain point the winemakers block the fermentation by adding local brandy, at 77 degrees, colorless and tasteless, practically alcohol, but made with the same local wine.
-And so the yeasts stop turning sugar into alcohol.
-Indeed they die and leave room for sweetness.
+The grapes are harvested, squeezed, and fermented like normal wine, only that at a certain point the winemakers block the fermentation by adding local brandy, which at 77 degrees is colorless and tasteless, practically alcohol, but made with the same local wine.
+As a result, the yeasts stop converting sugar into alcohol.
+Indeed, they die and leave room for sweetness.

 Organoleptic characteristics of Port Wine

 The result is a fortified wine of incredible and seductive sweetness.
-But like all fortified wines born in sea areas, like Marsala and Madeira, these wines are not only sweet and velvety, but they also have great breadth, broad structure, charming aromas and lots of saltiness, which helps ease the massive dose of sugar.
-The contribution of the brandy then helps to widen the aromatic horizons and gives further thickness and allows the wine to oxidize, but not fade.
-This is the secret, a slow maturation that takes on the aromas and flavors of dried fruit, spices with the call of the sea in the background.
+But like all fortified wines born in sea areas, like Marsala and Madeira, these wines are not only sweet and velvety, but they also have great breadth, broad structure, charming aromas, and lots of saltiness, which helps ease the massive dose of sugar.
+The contribution of the brandy then helps to widen the aromatic horizons, gives further thickness, and allows the wine to oxidize, but not fade.
+This is the secret: a slow maturation that takes on the aromas and flavors of dried fruit, spices with the call of the sea in the background.

 How is made Porto and which vines are used

 Port wine is produced from Tinta Barroca, Tinta Cão, Tempranillo, Touriga Francesa, and Touriga Nacional grapes.
-The Touriga Nacional has always been the champion, with excellent quality of the grapes, but is susceptible to diseases, so much that the Touriga Francesa is gaining ground.
-After fermentation, the wines of the various parcels are assembled to find the right balance.
-Consider that it is common practice to mix wines from different vintages and vineyards unless you want to make a Late Bottled Vintage Port (LBV), Cohelita or Porto Vintage, exceptional wines from grapes of a single vintage-harvest.
+The Touriga Nacional has always been the champion, with excellent quality grapes, but it is susceptible to diseases, so much that the Touriga Francesa is gaining ground.
+After fermentation, the wines from the various parcels are assembled to find the right balance.
+Consider that unless you want to make a Late Bottled Vintage Port (LBV), Cohelita, or Porto Vintage, exceptional wines from a single vintage harvest, it is common practice to blend wines from different vintages and vineyards.

 At this point, the Port wine is aged in wooden barrels to let the wine slowly mature and preserve its acidity.
 This is a fundamental point: the Port must be rich and sweet, but it doesn’t have to lose its freshness, otherwise, it won’t age successfully.